Mixed Connective-Tissue Disease Medication

 Sildenafil

 Promotes selective smooth-muscle relaxation in lung vasculature, possibly by inhibiting phosphodiesterase type 5 (PDE-5).
-This reduces blood pressure in pulmonary arteries and increase in cardiac output.
+This reduces pulmonary arterial pressure and increases cardiac output.

 Class Summary